Harsh-dev3221/LinkedIN_MCP/README.md

 1. **Authentication**:
    - Click "Login with LinkedIn" on the homepage
-   - Authorize the application
+   - Authorize the application with the requested permissions

 2. **Creating Posts**:
    - Navigate to "Create Post"
-   - Enter your content
+   - Enter your content (up to 3,000 characters)
    - Choose visibility
    - Click "Post"